ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.txt

 >
 > Complete the following steps to simulate the instruments in Offline Mode:
 > 1. Click the Enable Offline Mode button  on the TSM toolbar.
 To run the test program, click the Start/Resume Lot button on the TSM toolbar.
-> 2. Launch the Test Program Editor and select the Offline Mode panel to view the path to the Offline Mode system configuration file TSM uses to create simulated instruments for Accelerometer.seq.
+> 2. Launch the Test Program Editor and select the Offline Mode panel to view the path to the Offline Mode system configuration file TSM uses to create simulated instruments for STLExample.SMUMergePinGroup.seq.
 > 3. Click the Disable Offline Mode button to return to the default TSM behavior.